}

 Fiona was named one of the 20 most influential people in sustainability globally by Barron’s magazine and has twice been named one of Australia’s one hundred women of influence by the Australian Financial Review.

-INDEPENDENT DIRECTOR and chair, financE risk and audit committee
+Non-Executive Director (representing CA ANZ) and chair, financE risk and audit committee

 Photo of Laura McManus